amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 And if we ever come to a place where constitution does not shed a clear light on whose morality is right, morality is decided by democracy.

-If we would have been really luck, and our constitution included non descrimination based on sexual orientation, along with age, sex, color etc. But it does not.
+If we would have been really lucky, and our constitution included non descrimination based on sexual orientation, along with age, sex, color etc, and if there was still 377, then it was one thing.
+But it does not.

 So all we are left is with personal judgemnents.
 And the sole purpose of constituion and democracy is that if we have to rely on personal judgement, we want to go with majority.

 Supreme Court knows that the assumption that homosexuals are equal is a valid assumption.
-But they also know that they do not have legal bases to prove that the assumption is valid.
+But they also know that they do not have legal basis to prove that the assumption is valid.
 Also if Supreme Court somehow did pull a stunt and enforced their assumption on the nation, bypassing the standard procedure of validating assumptions by asking people, it would be a coup against the democracy.

-Supreme Court does have power to strike down laws that are unconstitutional, but as you can see, there is no assumption made if constitution about homosexuals, saying constitution is pro or anti homosexuals is both wrong.
+Supreme Court does have power to strike down laws that are unconstitutional, but as you can see, there is no assumption made in constitution about homosexuals, saying constitution is pro or anti homosexuals is both wrong.
 Constitution in their right mind left it to parliament to decide the fate of homosexuals, and SC knows that, and